-Delaunay refinement algorithms work by inserting additional (often called Steiner) points into an existing mesh to improve the quality of the elements.
-The basic operation of Delaunay refinement is the insertion and deletion of points, which then leads to the removal of poor quality tetrahedra and of their adjacent tetrahedra from the mesh and the creation of new tetrahedra.
-The new tetrahedra may or may not be of poor quality, and therefore may or may not require further point insertions.
-It is proven [1,23] that the algorithm terminates after having eliminated all poor quality tetrahedra, and in addition, the termination does not depend on the order of processing of poor quality tetrahedra, even though the structure of the final meshes may vary.
-The insertion of a point is often implemented according to the well-known Bowyer-Watson kernel [24-26].
-Parallel Delaunay mesh generation methods can be implemented by inserting multiple points simultaneously [13-15,20,21,27], and the parallel insertion of points by multiple threads needs to be synchronized.
+Delaunay mesh generation algorithms work by inserting additional (often called Steiner) points into an existing mesh to improve the quality of the elements.
+It is proven [1, 19] that the algorithm terminates after having eliminated all poor quality tetrahedra, and in addition, the termination does not depend on the order of processing the poor quality tetrahedra, even though the structure of the final meshes may vary.
+The insertion of a point is often implemented according to the well-known Bowyer-Watson kernel [20, 21, 22].
+Parallel Delaunay mesh generation methods can be implemented by inserting multiple points simultaneously [10, 12, 11, 16], and the parallel insertion of points by multiple threads needs to be synchronized.

-The problem of creating a Delaunay triangulation of a specified point set in parallel has been solved by Blelloch et al. [28].
-They describe a divide-and-conquer projection-based algorithm for constructing Delaunay triangulations of pre-defined point sets.
-Foteinos and Chrisochoides [27] proposed a parallel triangulation algorithm that supports not only point insertions but also point removals that offer new and rich refinement schemes.
-One major limitation of triangulation algorithms [27-30] is that they only triangulate the convex hull of a given set of points and therefore they guarantee neither quality nor fidelity requirements.
+Blelloch et al. [23] solved the problem of creating a Delaunay triangulation for a specified point set in parallel.
+A divide-and-conquer projectionbased algorithm is proposed to construct Delaunay triangulations of a predefined points set.
+One major limitation of triangulation algorithms [23, 24, 25] is that they only triangulate the convex hull of a given set of points and therefore they provide neither quality nor fidelity guarantees.

-Okusanya and Peraire [31] proposed a parallel three dimensional unstructured Delaunay mesh generation algorithm that allows to distribute bad elements among processors by mesh migration to address the load balancing problem.
+Alleaume et al. [26] described a parallel Delaunay mesh generation algorithm that can create large meshes.
+The method is applied in an out-of-core fashion due to the limited core-memory resources at that time.
+Okusanya and Peraire [27] proposed a parallel three dimensional unstructured Delaunay mesh generation algorithm that addresses the load balancing problem by distributing the bad elements among the processors using mesh migration.
 However, the algorithm exhibits only 30% efficiency on 8 cores.
-Galtier and George [32] used smooth separators to prepartition the whole domain into subdomains and then to distribute these subdomains to different processors for parallel refinement.
-The drawback of this method is that mesh generation needs to be restarted form the very beginning if the created separators are not Delaunay-admissible.
-Ivanov et al. [33] proposed a parallel mesh generation algorithm based on domain decomposition that can take advantage of the classic 2D and 3D Delaunay mesh generators for independent volume meshing.
+Galtier and George [28] used smooth separators to prepartition the whole domain into subdomains and then distribute these subdomains among different processors for parallel refinement.
+The drawback of this method is that mesh generation needs to be restarted from the very beginning if the created separators are not Delaunay-admissible.
+Ivanov et al. [29] proposed a parallel mesh generation algorithm based on domain decomposition that can take advantage of the classic 2D and 3D Delaunay mesh generators for independent volume meshing.
 It achieves superlinear speedup but only on eight cores.

-Linardakis and Chrisochoides [16] presented a two dimensional Parallel Delaunay Domain Decoupling (PD^3) method.
-The PD^3 method is based on the idea of decoupling the individual subdomains so that they can be meshed independently with zero communication and synchronization by reusing the existing state-of-the-art sequential mesh generation codes.
-In order to eliminate the communication and synchronization costs, a proper decomposition that can decouple the mesh is required.
-However, the construction of such a decomposition is an equally challenging problem because its solution is based on the Medial Axis [34,35] which is very expensive and difficult to construct (even to approximate) for complex three dimensional geometries.
+Chernikov and Chrisochoides [12] proposed the Parallel Constrained Delaunay Meshing (PCDM) algorithm.
+In PCDM, the edges on the boundaries of submeshes are fixed (constrained).
+This approach requires the construction of the separators that will not compromise the quality of the final mesh, which is still an open problem for three dimensional domains.
+The Parallel Delaunay Domain Decoupling PD^3 [13] method is based on the idea of decoupling the individual subdomains so that they can be meshed independently with zero communication and synchronization.
+A proper decomposition that can decouple the mesh is required to eliminate communication costs.
+However, the construction of such a decomposition is an equally challenging problem because its solution is based on the Medial Axis [30, 31] which is very expensive and difficult to construct (even to approximate) for complex three dimensional geometries.